nishantkumar201/GPUChirpletTransform/README.md

 # Adaptive Chirplet Transform (ACT) – GPU Implementation

+## Overview

+This repository provides reference implementations of the Adaptive Chirplet Transform (ACT) for both CPU and GPU execution, with mathematically corrected normalization and expanded evaluation support.

+The codebase is intended for:
+- Reproducible ACT research
+- Performance comparison between CPU and GPU pipelines

+The GPU implementation has been previously validated and published in a conference setting.
+The CPU implementation has been updated to match the corrected mathematical formulation used in the GPU version.

 This repository provides a **GPU-accelerated implementation of the Adaptive Chirplet Transform (ACT)** for EEG analysis.
 It leverages **NVIDIA CUDA (via [CuPy](https://cupy.dev))** to accelerate dictionary generation and iterative decomposition of EEG signals, with optional CPU/GPU monitoring utilities.